 It’s also important to remember that you shouldn’t just base how well your videos are doing solely from the number of views they are getting.
 Whilst this is something that most people are guilty of focusing on (who doesn’t love having 3000+ views on a video) it’s vital that you don’t get too disheartened if the view count doesn’t climb as rapidly as you hoped it would have.

-Using the Analytics on YouTube allows you to check out how long people are watching your video for … so you can see whether they are getting bored halfway through or sticking it out until the end.
-This is a much better method than just going by the view count, as it gives you a much more in-depth description of how much people actually enjoyed your video.
+Using the Analytics feature on YouTube allows you to check out how long people are watching your video for.
+That way, you can see whether they are getting bored halfway through or sticking it out until the end.
+This is a much better method than just going by the view count, as it gives you much more insight into how much people actually enjoyed your video.

 You can also look at the Traffic Sources to see where people are finding your video.
 It shows you if they are clicking a link from another website or app, whether they directly searched for it on YouTube or if it was because they saw it as a suggested video when watching something else.
 These things are just as important, if not more, than the number of views your video is getting.

-If you really want your channel to be successful it is important for you to know how often you will be able to upload videos, so that you can make sure you are doing it fairly regularly to keep your viewers happy.
+If you really want your channel to be successful it is important for you to know how often you will be able to upload videos.
+That way, you can make sure you are doing it fairly regularly to keep your viewers happy.

 Don’t forget social media too!
-Promote yourself on Twitter/Facebook/Instagram .. wherever you can leave links to your videos or channel, do!
+Promote yourself on Twitter, Facebook and Instagram.
+Wherever you can leave links to your videos or channel, do!
 This is a great way to drive traffic to your channel and a little bit of shameless self-promotion never hurt anyone!

 Need help with making a noise on YouTube?
 At Stada Media we create videos that elevate your business!
 Find out more about our video production services here.